Thileepan-Ilankumaran/Test_Auction_Audit/README.md

 `setCaps()`has no event, so it is difficult to track off-chain changes in the buy price

 Detailed description can be found [here](https://github.com/crytic/slither/wiki/Detector-Documentation#missing-events-arithmetic).
+Code ---> [here] (https://github.com/Thileepan-Ilankumaran/Test_Auction_Audit/issues/4)

 ### 5. Inner variables visibility.